 Multivariable calculus; functions of several variables; partial derivatives; multiple integration; theorems of Green, Gauss and Stokes; introduction to linear differential equations.
-Prerequisite: MAT 212.
+Prerequisite: MAT 212 with a grade of C or above.

 252 Statistics with Applications I

 Continuation of MAT 152.
 Hypothesis testing, regression and correlation, chi-square and F distributions, nonparametric statistics.
 Emphasis on applications to social and behavioral sciences.
 Prerequisite: MAT-152 or equivalent.